goncaloggomes/cost-prediction/README.md

 The dataset used for the current case study has 41188 samples and 16 inputs.

-    bank_marketing_campaign.csv can be downloaded here.
+    bank_marketing_campaign.csv can be downloaded here: https://bit.ly/31a0EAL

 There are also 4 original datasets: